 - Working principles of plastic extrusion machines,

-- Tooling and equipments of plastic extrusion,
+- Tooling and equipment of plastic extrusion,

 - Plastic extrusion process parameters,

-How The Plastic Extrusion Machines Work?
+How Do The Plastic Extrusion Machines work?

 You can see the basic expression of a plastic extrusion machine.
-In a typical machine, there is a hopper that operator adds plastic pellets which are the starting form of used polymer inside machine.
+In a typical machine, there is a hopper that operator adds plastic pellets which are the starting form of used polymer inside the machine.
 These plastic pellets enter inside the barrel section which includes a rotating screw inside it.

-In compression section, plastic pellets are melted with the application of compression and the heaters.
+In the compression section, plastic pellets are melted with the application of compression and the heaters.
 Heaters give the required heat to melt plastic pellets.
-The rotating action of rotating screw which is generally 60 RPM, also heats the plastic inside it.
+The rotating action of the rotating screw which is generally 60 RPM, also heats the plastic inside it.
 Sometimes, external chillers are also required for excessive heat generation because of the rotating action, instead of heaters.

-Barrel diameters can change from few centimeters to 1.5 meters.
+Barrel diameters can change from a few centimeters to 1.5 meters.
 And the barrel length to barrel diameter ratios can be 5 to 30.
 According to the used material, these values can change.

-As you see above illustration, the thickness of rotating screw body increases, so the space between screw and barrel decreases.
+As you see above illustration, the thickness of the rotating screw body increases, so the space between screw and barrel decreases.
 This is because the pressure on polymer melt must be increased to force it to die orifice.

 Without the breaker plates, there can be uneven extrudate geometry will be obtained.
 Or die swell at unwanted levels can occur.

-The length of barrel sections inside polymer extrusion machines can change according to the melting characteristics of used polymer.
+The length of barrel sections inside polymer extrusion machines can change according to the melting characteristics of the used polymer.
 For example, crystalline polymers melt abruptly.
-So, metering section of machines for crystalline polymers can be shorter.
+So, the metering section of machines for crystalline polymers can be shorter.
 So, different barrel and screw geometries are required for different plastic materials.

 Flow Rate Calculation In Plastic Extrusion Machine

-Flow rate is a very important parameter in plastic extrusion processes that the mean prediction of it can lead the estimation of the required working parameters of plastic extrusion machine.
+Flow rate is a very important parameter in plastic extrusion processes that the mean prediction of it can lead to the estimation of the required working parameters of plastic extrusion machine.